ksinha49/ai-workloads/services/summarization/README.md

 - `FileIngestionStateMachineArn` – ARN of the file ingestion workflow invoked at the start of the state machine.
 - `RagSummaryFunctionArn` – ARN of the RAG retrieval summary Lambda.
+- `FileAssembleFunctionArn` – ARN of the file assembly Lambda used to merge summaries with the original PDF.
 - `RunPromptsConcurrency` – number of prompts processed in parallel by the `run_prompts` map state.
-- `StatusPollSeconds` – number of seconds the Step Function waits before polling for upload status again.
 - The service now provisions an SQS queue consumed by a worker Lambda. `RunPromptsConcurrency` controls how many messages are sent in parallel.

-Tuning `StatusPollSeconds` controls how frequently the workflow checks for IDP completion.
-Lower values reduce latency but increase state machine executions.

 ## Deployment